 Whilst the employers are:

-These are big figures, and highlight the importance an organisation should take in the wellbeing of its employees.
-There are a plethora of options when it comes to amenities which promote wellness.
+There are so many options when it comes to amenities which promote wellness.
 Gym membership schemes, healthcare options, and access to open and green spaces are some excellent ideas, as well as providing healthy food alternatives.

 Japanese recruitment firm Pasona have gone one step further, and actually grow and harvest their own food at their new headquarters created by Kono Designs.
-Redesigned in 2013, their 19,974 square metre building has 3995 square metres dedicated to green space which houses over 200 species of plants, fruits vegetables and rice.
 Employees are encouraged to maintain and harvest the crops, which are then prepared on-site in cafeterias.

 Whilst not every office can (or should!) be turned into a farm, getting the fundamentals right for wellbeing is something everyone can do.
 Access to fresh air, natural light and quality office design is important, and so is the right furniture.